What is Dementia

 Up to half of all people over 80 in the U.S. have some form of dementia.
 Cognitive changes associated with dementia are often subtle; it can manifest as a slow erosion of your ability to remember things, recognize people, and care for yourself.
 Many treatments are available to help you cope with the progression of dementia.

 Dementia symptoms can be different in every person.
 Dementia can develop slowly, making it hard to separate dementia symptoms from regular signs of aging.
 You should talk to your doctor right away if you experience any symptoms that could indicate dementia.
 Your doctor can perform tests and scans to determine if you have dementia.
-Common symptoms to look for include:
+Common dementia symptoms to look for include:

 - Difficulty in thinking or judgment, an inability to weigh consequences, and inappropriate behavior